Financial Planning Process

 Personal financial planning can help you construct the foundation on which to build a secure financial future.
 Through six distinct steps in the financial planning process, financial planners help you:

-Problem areas can include too little or too much insurance, a big tax burden, inadequate cash flow, or current investments that are losing the battle with inflation.
+We identify problem areas, which can include too little or too much insurance, a big tax burden, inadequate cash flow, or current investments that are losing the battle with inflation.
 These possible problem areas must be identified before solutions can be found.

 A financial plan can be no better than the data upon which it is based.
 Periodic reviews and revisions of the plan are essential to account for changes in personal and economic conditions.
-While this task may be accomplished without assistance, it is usually advantageous to have financial planners provide these services for you.

 What is a Financial Plan?